LamSlimenstein/blog/_posts/2016-12-20-how-to-host-portfolio-and-blog-using-github-pages-harpjs.md

 *“Everything just works”* .
 Check out to their video to know what exactly it does and why I am very much fond of it.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/2MsN8gpT6jY" frameborder="0" allowfullscreen></iframe>

 Ok, so you are now familiar with Git, GitHub, MarkDown, GitHub pages.
 Now, its time to dive in.

-Go ahead and [create a new repository](https://github.com/new) in GitHub named *username.github.io, *where *username* is your username on GitHub.
+Go ahead and [create a new repository](https://github.com/new) in GitHub named `username.github.io`, where `username` is your username on GitHub.
 Repository should be public for publishing.
 Add a license of your own choice ( optional ) .

 ![](https://cdn-images-1.medium.com/max/720/1*KdnHaz650TxADK_qdyRWug.png)